dreamfactorysoftware/platform-wiki/about-snowplow/Technical-architecture.md

 To briefly explain these five sub-systems:

 * **Trackers** fire Snowplow events.
-Currently we have a JavaScript tracker; iOS and Android trackers are on the roadmap
+Currently we have a JavaScript tracker; no-JS tracker, Arduino and Lua trackers.
+(For more information see the [trackers section](https://github.com/snowplow/snowplow/tree/master/1-trackers) of the repository.
+Python, Ruby, Java, iOS and Android trackers are on the roadmap
 * **Collectors** receive Snowplow events from trackers.
-Currently we have a simple CDN-based collector on [Amazon CloudFront] [cloudfront]
+Currently we have a simple CDN-based collector on [Amazon CloudFront] [cloudfront], and a collector that sets a third party pixel for cross-domain tracking called the [Clojure Collector](https://github.com/snowplow/snowplow/tree/master/2-collectors/clojure-collector).
-* **ETL (extract, transform and load)** cleans up the raw Snowplow events, enriches them and puts them into storage.
-Currently we have an ETL process using [Apache Hive] [hive]
+* **Enrichment** cleans up the raw Snowplow events, enriches them and puts them into storage.
+Currently we have an ETL process using [Scalding] (https://github.com/twitter/scalding)
 * **Storage** is where the Snowplow events live.
-Currently we store the Snowplow events in an immutable Hive-format flatfile structure on S3
+Currently we store the Snowplow events in an S3, Amazon Redshift and PostgreSQL
-* **Analytics** are performed on the Snowplow events.
-Currently we have a set of ad hoc analyses written in Hive
+* **Analytics** are performed on the Snowplow events

 In the rest of this page we explain our rationale for this architecture, map out the specific technical components and finally flag up the strengths and limitations of this architecture.